Skip to Content

 oatmeal

-Oatmeal can be used several different ways for sunburn relief.
+Oatmeal can be used in several different ways for sunburn relief.
 You can try taking an oatmeal bath to help soothe your skin and reduce irritation.

 Just mix a few tablespoons of baking soda and about a cup of oats with cool bath water – not hot!
 Make sure to compost the oats when you’re finished so nothing is wasted.

 If you’re worried about making a mess, add the oats to a sachet, a tied off sock, or cheesecloth and let it steep in the bath water.
-Or, you can grind up the oats first to make them like a powder, then add it to your tub for easier cleanup.
+Or, you can grind up the oats first to make them like a powder, then add them to your tub for easier cleanup.

 tea